Comair Flight 5191: In popular culture

 The crash was featured in the third episode of Season 21 of Mayday, also known as Air Crash Investigation.
 The episode is titled "Tragic Takeoff".
 The flight's first officer, the crash's only survivor, was later featured in a film about sole survivors of plane crashes.

-The opening skit of the 2006 Emmy Awards featured host Conan O'Brien getting into a plane crash similar to the TV show Lost.
-The Emmy's were airing the same night as the plane crash.
+The opening skit of the 58th Primetime Emmy Awards – which aired on the same night as the plane crash – featured host Conan O'Brien getting into a plane crash similar to the TV show Lost.
 The skit was criticized and called "tasteless."